-Elizabeth Anne Morris died from carbon monoxide poisoning. she was found dead in bed in a gas-filled room at her home in Coleshill Road with a note indicating suicide.
+Elizabeth Anne Morris died from carbon monoxide poisoning.
+She was found dead in bed in a gas-filled room at her home in Coleshill Road with a note indicating suicide.

 An open verdict was returned at her inquest.

-Her husband denied having caused her death after it was heard that their daughter told the Coroner, 'I accuse my father of murdering my mother.
+Her husband denied having caused her death after it was heard that his daughter told the Coroner, 'I accuse my father of murdering my mother.
 He said he would'.
 The daughter had lived in Warwick Road, Cliftonville.

 It was also heard that Elizabeth Morris's son had also made allegations that his father had killed her to the police, but he later withdrew them.
 A detective inspector said that Elizabeth Morris's son had made allegations against his father three times, but each time contradicted them.

 Elizabeth Morris's husband said, 'We were happily married.
 Why my family has this stigma against me I don't know'.
 He said that Elizabeth Morris had tried 17 times before to take her own life and had been prevented 16 times.
 He said, 'I was unfortunate this time'.